 How to host a Galentine’s Day Party:

+So that’s it.
+Who is going to do this with me?
+Who is going to help share love and joy with others?
+If you are a believer in Christ you should have love to pour out and share and this is a great place to start.
 The last few months have been challenging to say the least.
 Two members of my close family have passed into the next life and we've been missing them dearly.
 That's all I can say about that for now.
 God is good and he has promised to provide beauty for ashes.
 The world can be an ugly and stressful place.
 People can be rude and destructive.
 Assumptions and judgments are made about others and if your beliefs don’t match with others you can suffer derision and scorn.
 Sicknesses of all kinds are rampant and death is not restricted to unknown strangers.
 With all this going on in the world my home has become an extra special place.
 I work in my home, entertain in my home, and study my Bible as well as a large variety of subjects from my home.
 I’m home with my crazy dog who needs lots of work and activities.
 In summary, I spend a lot of time at home.
 This being the case, I have fallen really hard into houseplants.
 Yes, my home may look like I’m slowly losing a game of Jumanji, but there could be worse things to fill a home with.
 Here are a few of my beauties.
 Some houseplant gardeners like to have multiples of one particular plant.
 Not me.
 While I do have a few multiples, I prefer variety.
 Aren’t they amazing?
 Each plant’s leaf has a different color, structure, and shape.
 Each is unique in its own way.
 They remind me that God is creative and loves his creation.
 Yes, these plants are readily available to me at grocery stores and garden centers, but for millennia these were solely in their own ecosystems, quietly glorifying their Maker.
 Today there are hybrids and cultivated varieties, but they all shout praise with their incredible design.

 When I study my plants, I see the toxic danger of root rot.
 I am reminded to be rooted in Christ.
 Colossians 2:6-7 “Therefore, as you received Christ Jesus the Lord, so walk in him, rooted and built up in him and established in the faith, just as you were taught, abounding in thanksgiving.”
 If my foundation is weak, if my roots, what grounds me, is sickly, I can not thrive and I will never bear fruit.
 That’s all for me today.
 I’m off to work around the house.
 Come see me.
 Stop in for a visit.
 I’d love to share some coffee and show you my plants.
 They are gorgeous.
 If you’re interesting in learning about plants, I would recommend these books.
 There are a lot of how to grow guides but most of the information in them is easily accessible from a quick Google search.
 These two books get into details and share some more in depth information.
 Do you believe that your words matter?
 Sometimes, when viewing the massive number of available books, podcasts, blogs, TikToks, Reels, etc., I assume that my words are insignificant, that they only add to the cacophony around us without making an impact.
 When I start to feel like that though I find that I’m looking in the wrong direction.
 When I fall into thinking, “I don’t matter,” I realize that I’m forgetting whom I matter to.
 One of my favorite Bible verses is I Peter 4:11, “If anyone speaks, they should do so as one who speaks the very words of God.”
 (NIV) This is referring to those with the gift of speaking but I think also applies to those of us who have the freedom to share and speak or write to others as an ambassador of Christ.
 In some versions, the word oracles is used.
 An oracle is one through whom the gods speak.
 In writing to the believers of the early church, Peter is conjuring up imagery and wording that would have been familiar with this imagery.
 Peter is challenging believers to speak as though they are speaking God’s words.
 That’s quite the challenge!
 Too often we speak our own words acting like they are God’s words.
 We put our words in His mouth instead of putting His Word in our mouths.